carlneal/BLMDiversity/README.md

 <strong><a href="https://github.com/carlneal/BLMDiversity">Learn more.
 Listen More.
 Do More!</a></strong></i>
 </td>
 </tr></table>
-** Credit to: https://github.com/catycaldwell/devdiv4blacklives for creating this! **
+<strong>Credit to: https://github.com/catycaldwell/devdiv4blacklives for creating this!</strong><br>

 This repository offers the entire DevDiv community a starting point to educate themselves on the challenges created by systemic racial injustice.
 This is a collaborative effort, so please add these resources.
 Use these materials, add others that aren't included, and remember to listen to Black friends and colleagues about what it is _they_ need for support.